keptn/keptn.github.io/content/docs/develop/manage/service/index.md

 }
 ```

+**TODO: explain pitometer file in more detail**

-In this file, [Prometheus](https://prometheus.io) is gather metrics on the request latency in seconds.
+In this file, [Prometheus](https://prometheus.io) is gathering metrics on the request latency in seconds.
 A threshold grader is then used to evaluate if the threshold is met.
 A score to this single metric is assigned, as well as objectives that have to be met to consider the quality of the service satisfying.

 To onboard a service, use the command `onboard service` and provide the project name (flag `--project`), the Helm chart values (flag `--values`) and optionally also deployment (flag `--deployment`) and service (flag `--service`) configuration.